 At Benton Station I had a slice of apple.
 Three weeks later, much like that one-time dose of heroin, hit whar still on muh mind.
 Thus, when I agin found muhse'f in duh hood, I made sure I got there when they were open.

 It's at the corner of highway 120 and 6, just up the road from Bishop (California).
-Gas is reasonable, there's a water spigot for your jug-filling convenience out front and the eezee access restrooms don't require a key.
+Gas is reasonable, there's a water spigot out front for your jug-filling convenience and the eezee access restrooms don't require a key.
 Pie is $2.99 a slice.

 Whole pies are $12.95.

 I tipped her $1.00 for ringing it up and strolled out to the lot.
 There's a fine elm at the far end that gives shade.
 I tucked muh napkin unner muh chin and set to.

 It's almost like you gotta do this on a hot afternoon in July.
 There jus' ain't no better time.
 The cold-case chill tickles yer fingertips as you peel off the sarano-wrap.
 Nevermind 'bout slicing...we jus' gwonna eat it!!